 Customer service-focused businesses never make the mistake of second-guessing these points.

 Your strategy should also include a way of using positive reviews and opinions to benefit your business.
-Any company can say that they offer great customer service (for a fun experiment, check out some B2B websites and see how many say just that), but pointing to concrete metrics, like a great NPS or CustomerSure score or customer testimonials, will give your statements more clout and encourage business growth.
+Any company can say that they offer great customer service, but pointing to concrete metrics, like a great NPS or CustomerSure score or customer testimonials, will give your statements more clout and encourage business growth.

 When existing customers recognise your company for delivering good customer service your conversations with prospects are less focused on price.